d0tTino/docs-/docs/non-ai-research/add-hours-to-your-day.md

 This report evaluates eight popular approaches against scientific evidence, showing that lasting gains come from working with biology, not against it.
 Drawing on more than 30 peer-reviewed studies, each framework is rated for efficacy, sustainability, transferability, and risk to separate sound strategies from hype.

-!!! note "Key Findings"
+> [!NOTE] Key Findings
-    - Attempts to artificially extend waking hours often conflict with fundamental biological processes and reduce performance.
+> - Attempts to artificially extend waking hours often conflict with fundamental biological processes and reduce performance.
-    - Productivity frameworks succeed when they align with sleep, circadian, and ultradian rhythms.
+> - Productivity frameworks succeed when they align with sleep, circadian, and ultradian rhythms.
-    - Evidence from more than 30 studies distinguishes sustainable practices from harmful fads.
+> - Evidence from more than 30 studies distinguishes sustainable practices from harmful fads.
+>
 | Framework                         | Efficacy | Sustainability |
 | --------------------------------- | -------- | -------------- |
 | Time-Blocking / Single-Tasking    | 5/5      | 5/5            |